Infectious diseases in shelter situations and their management

 Movement control has to be considered between the areas described above, in order to prevent the spread of infectious agents to susceptible animals through direct contact or indirectly, via persons or equipment.

-If ever possible interactions between cats should only be possible for healthy cats originating from the same household.
+If possible, interactions should only be allowed between cats originating from the same household.

 Care workers should not wear street clothes in the facility.
-Professional clothing should be easily cleanable or disposable (including shoe covers, gloves etc.).
+Professional clothing should be easily cleaned or disposable (including shoe covers, gloves etc.).
 In the quarantine and isolation areas, protective clothing (overalls, aprons, gloves, footwear or boots) should always be used and changed (preferably disposable) or at least disinfected between cats.
 Clothing should never be taken outside the respective area.
 If overshoes are not used, footbaths should be available.
-However, poorly maintained footbaths may contribute to the distribution of pathogens - they need to be cleaned and changed at least twice daily.
-Disposable footwear is always a preferable option.
+However, poorly maintained footbaths may contribute to the distribution of pathogens - they must be cleaned and changed at intervals that ensure that the disinfectant is always working.
+The manufacturer’s instructions have to be followed.
+Disposable footwear is always preferable.

 For the healthy cat accommodation, care workers may use the same apron / overall for one unit.

 Each area should be equipped with its own set of food and water bowls, litter trays, bedding, cleaning equipment, rubber gloves, footbaths, overshoes etc. It is helpful to have these in different colours to avoid confusion.